crossterm-rs/crossterm/docs/UpgradeManual.md

 ***WARNING***

-I have maked some changes to the user API to make it more conviniant.
+I workded on making the user API more conviniant therefore I had to make some chages to the user API.
 The problem with `0.4` is that you need to pass a `Screen` to the modules: `cursor(), color(), terminal()`.
-Like

 In the new situation you only have to do this when working with raw or alternate screen.
-When you just want to perform actions like styling on the main screenyou don't have to to pass in the `Screen` any more.
+When you just want to perform actions like styling on the main screen you don't have to to pass in the `Screen` any more.
 This will look like the following:

-#### 1. Remove `Screen` from the function calls: `cursor(), color(), terminal()`
+#### 1. Remove `Screen` from the function calls: `cursor(), color(), terminal(), input()`

 _**old**_
 ```